Internet Options for American Indian Lands

 What is the Tribal Broadband Summit?

 The latest National Tribal Broadband Summit took place in September 2022.
 Attendees included leaders, policymakers, and experts from American Indian councils, state and federal governments, and private sector partner organizations.
-The goal of the summit was to share ideas and strategies to build more broadband infrastructure and improve access to high-speed internet on American Indian lands.
+The summit's goal was to share ideas and strategies to build more broadband infrastructure and improve access to high-speed internet on American Indian lands.

 Internet on American Indian Lands Statistics